 Pumpkin and Heart Health

-All heart healthy eating patterns have one thing in common, which is a large focus on eating more plant-based foods.
-Although a few nutrients that make pumpkin especially beneficial for your heart are potassium, Vitamin A, Vitmain C, and fiber.
+All heart healthy eating patterns have one thing in common.
+That is a large focus on eating more plant-based foods.
+A few nutrients that make pumpkin especially beneficial for heart health are potassium, vitamin A, vitamin C, and fiber.

 Most Americans do not get the recommended amount of potassium each day.
 According to the National Academies of Science, Engineering, and Medicine, the food sources that most adults get potassium from are coffee, white potatoes, and fruit.
-One cup of pumpkin provides 13% of the recommended adequate intake (AI) for most females and 10% recommended AI for most males.
-This is great because studies show that adequate potassium intake helps lower blood pressure.
+One cup of pumpkin provides 13% of the recommended adequate intake (AI) of potassium for most females and 10% of the recommended AI for most males.

-One cup of pumpkin also provides ~7 grams of fiber.
+Most of us also do not get nearly as much fiber as we need.
+One cup of pumpkin provides ~7 grams of fiber.
 This is 16% of the adequate intake of fiber for most adult males and 25% for most adult females.
-Research shows a strong correlation between increased fiber intake and a reduced risk of coronary heart disease.
+There is a strong correlation between fiber intake and a reduced risk of heart disease.
 In fact, by increasing your daily fiber intake by 5-10 grams/day, you could potentially decrease your risk of CHD by up to 37%.

 Vitamins A and C are antioxidants that can help reduce risk for CVD by improving arterial stiffness and endothelial function.
 However some studies report benefits while others report the opposite.
 Overall, research supports a healthy balance, as deficiencies are also associated with a higher risk of heart disease and mortality.